 Why our favourite holiday destinations in Europe are at growing risk of earthquakes

-Portuguese residents were terrified when the ground started shaking in the early hours of Monday morning.
+Portuguese residents were terrified when the ground started shaking in the early hours of Monday morning last week.
 Environmental scientist Deborah R Coen explains why they are right to worry about when the big one will hit Lisbon and many other of our favourite destinations in southern Europe

-There was no warning before the earthquake in Lisbon on Monday morning.
+There was no warning before the earthquake in Lisbon on Monday morning last week.
 Worse, the computer system of Portugal’s oceanic and atmospheric agency crashed shortly after the shaking began at 5.11am.
 No injuries have been reported, but residents, who were mostly fast asleep when it hit, have told of being terrified, jumping out of bed and “not being able to stand up”.

 Patricia Brito, who lives in the centre of the city, says that, once she found her footing, she skidded into her parents thinking “this was the big one”.
 The shaking lasted less than a minute, but for three hours she couldn’t go to sleep as she and her friends WhatsApped each other from Setubal to Porto as they shared their stories.
 “One friend woke up and threw up a minute before it started, so she must have been hyper-sensitive to it coming.”